 Year 2 Strings Program

 In Year 2, all students participate in our Strings Program, choosing from a range of classical string instruments.
-Weekly small-group lessons are held during class Music time, led by our specialist music teacher and supported by experienced peripatetic tutors.
+Our peripatetic string tutors conduct weekly small-group lessons, and three times a term students will join together to rehearse as a full orchestra where they learn introductory musicianship skills and ensemble etiquette, such as how to follow the conductor.
 This hands-on experience introduces students to the joy of playing an instrument and performing together, laying the foundation for musical confidence and teamwork.
+The program concludes in Term 4 with a Year 2 String Concert in our beautiful College Chapel for our parents and Year 1 student cohort.

 🎻 Instruments offered: violin, viola, cello, double bass